Fishing Report

 North Platte River Flows: North Platte River Flows at North Gate Canyon

 Note* The valley section is upstream of where the North Fork of the North Platte, Michigan, and Illinois Rivers dump into the Platte.
-The gauge we watch at North Gate, where we report flows from, will always be slightly more significant than what the valley section reads.
+The gauge we monitor at North Gate, from which we report flows, will always be slightly higher than what the valley section reads.

 FYI: North Platte Flows in North Gate Canyon (Routt Access to Pickeroon)